Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Mathematical Preliminaries

-Therefore, given a policy $\pi(x) \in \Psi(\Omega)$, the value function in \eqref{eq.costfunction} associated with the system \eqref{eq.statefunction} can be found by solving the Lyapunov equation.
-Then the optimal control problem for continuous-time (CT) system can now be formulated as finding a policy $\pi(x) \in \Psi(\Omega)$ such that the value function associated with systems in \eqref{eq.statefunction} is minimized.
-The minimized or optimal value function $V^*(x(t))$ defined by
+where $V^{\pi}(0)=0$.
+Therefore, given a policy $\pi(x) \in \Psi(\Omega)$, we can obtain the value function \eqref{eq.costfunction} of system \eqref{eq.statefunction} by solving the Lyapunov equation.
+Then the optimal control problem for Continuous Time (CT) system can be formulated as solving a policy $\pi(x) \in \Psi(\Omega)$ such that the corresponding value function is minimum.
+The minimized or optimal value function $V^\star(x(t))$ defined by